Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 ## Who can participate?

 Anyone interested in using machine learning techniques in glaciology.
-Some experience in  programming (ideally in Python or Julia) is required.
+Some experience in  programming (ideally in Python) is required.
 Since the focus is on "hands-on" project work we also require some basic knowledge in machine learning prior to the workshop.
+We received 68 applications and selected 27 participants.

 ## Costs